ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 ### Checking if a server is listening on a specific port

-The following CMD command can be ran to determine if a server is listening on a specific port:
+The following command can be ran in Command Prompt to determine if a server is listening on a specific port:

 ```text
 netstat -ano | find ":PORT"